 If these things were not your problem, then plug the shower drain, and fill up the shower with about 2″ of water.
 This procedure will test the integrity of your shower pan.
 A shower pan is a safety liner under the shower floor.
 After filling the shower up with about 2″ of water, check behind the shower or where you had water.
 If you start to see water, then you can know that your shower pan is need of replacement.

 Replacing the shower pan will involve your plumber and a tile man.
 I sure hope these tips help you find your leak behind your shower wall.
-If you need help or want to discuss your particular plumbing problem, call Wimpy’s Dependable Plumbing, 941-322-1911 or schedule and appointment on line at www.
+If you need help or want to discuss your particular plumbing problem, call Wimpy’s Plumbing & Air, 941-322-1911 or schedule and appointment on line at www.
 Loveyourplumber.com.

 Exceeding your expectations for the last 43 years in Sarasota!